Michael-F-Ellis/TransLily/README.md

     * 'a voice' to append,
     * 'b' to show bar counts for each voice,
     * 'c voice' to compile,
+    * 'd voice firstbar lastbar' delete range of bars,
-    * 'e voice bar nbars' to edit,
+    * 'e voice firstbar  lastbar' to edit,
     * 'help cmds' to show this summary,
+    * 'i voice firstbar lastbar' insert a range of bars,
+    * 'n newvoice' to add a new voice,
     * 'p fromvoice firstbar lastbar tovoice startbar' to paste,
     * 't _top|_bottom body|items' to edit template info (ADVANCED),
     * 'r' to redo, i.e undo the last undo,
     * 'u' to undo last command,
-    * 'v bar' to view bar plus preceding and following bars,
+    * 'v voice bar' to view bar plus preceding and following bars,
     * 'q' to quit.

 APPEND
 The 'a voice' (append) command adds one bar of music to the specified voice.
-If the voice doesn't exist, you'll be asked if you wawant to create it.
+If the voice doesn't exist, you'll be asked if you want to create it.
 Answer 'y' to create the voice.
 In the example below, a new voice is created and the first bar of pitches, rhythm, and lyrics are added.

     (Cmd) a bass2
-    No such voice: bass2
-    Add it? (y/n) y
-    name :Bass II
-    abbr :B2
-    rel :c
-    clef :bass
-    has_lyrics :y
-    Saved 3.json
-    bass2 added.
     bass2 pitches: bar 1

     c d e f